goodalexander/goodalexander.github.io/_posts/2023-08-05-asylum-sidepots.md

 Madness does not come naturally, but rather through encountering reality as an inescapable  prison.

-Simply trying to escape from this edifice - is the very madness that this edifice was designed to contain.
+Simply trying to escape from the asylum - is the very madness that this asylum was designed to contain.

 ## What Other Mechanisms of Control Are There